 This course is for any student and has no pre-requisites.
+It also carries the Cultures, Societies, and the Individual (CSI) knowledge domain attribute for the COLL curriculum.

 The principles of microeconomics will help you make decisions and understand what goes on in the world we observe.
 We will study the behavior of individual people, business firms, and governments.
 We will also study how the interactions among those actors induce observed social phenomena such as production, prices, taxes, government regulation, and employment.
 The tools in this course are also useful in dating, raising children, planning vacations, and eating out.
 They will help you get a job after college.